jordiv/jordi-marfeel/README.md

 I rewrote the script not reading all file and rewritting it for reducing failure.
 I recreate the `haproxy.cfg` file everytime the ips are changed.

+## Machines

+- 172.31.46.240 is the haproxy machine where the crontab is running I launched it and using playbook-haproxy for provision.
+- 172.31.41.210 is the pre-image machine that I launched it and provisioned it with playbook-img

+Autoscalling is running smoothly.
+(Really, I've tested many times!!) :)

 ## Questions Answered

 - Why do you think different cache times for the nginx cache and for the browser...